(From phys.org) Less than two years after shocking the science world with the discovery of…

 (From phys.org) Energy, mass, velocity.
 These three variables make up Einstein’s iconic equation E=MC2.
 But how did Einstein know about these concepts in the first place?
 A precursor step to understanding physics is identifying relevant variables.
 Without the concept of energy, mass, and velocity, not even Einstein could discover relativity.
 But can such variables be discovered automatically?
 Doing so could greatly accelerate scientific discovery.

 This is the question that researchers at Columbia Engineering posed to a new AI program.
-The program was designed to observe through a , then try to search for the minimal set of fundamental variables that fully describe the observed dynamics.
+The program was designed to observe physical phenomena through a video camera, then try to search for the minimal set of fundamental variables that fully describe the observed dynamics.
 The study was published on July 25 in Nature Computational Science.

 “We thought this answer was close enough,” said Hod Lipson, director of the Creative Machines Lab in the Department of Mechanical Engineering, where the work was primarily done.
 “Especially since all the AI had access to was raw video footage, without any knowledge of physics or geometry.
 But we wanted to know what the variables actually were, not just their number.”